valinsky/hugo_blog/content/posts/privacy-build.md

 #### OS

+I do most of my work on a MacBook Pro, but there are other OSes that focus on privacy.

 [Tails OS](https://tails.boum.org/).
-Private and anonymous OS built on top of TOR.
+Private and anonymous OS built on top of Tor.
 It deletes your entire session at shutdown.
 Fits on a flash drive.

+I heard good things about [Qubes OS](https://www.qubes-os.org/) but I have yet to try it out.

+#### Stop using native apps

+Smartphones are tracking machines, which makes native apps tracking apps.
+I stopped using most native apps.
+A browser, like Firefox and DuckDuckGo, with privacy settings cranked up and regular cookie deletion is good enough.

+This approach won't stop your smartphone from tracking you though.
+It tracks you all the time!
+See [this](https://youtu.be/VFns39RXPrU?t=3) and [this](https://www.nytimes.com/interactive/2019/12/21/opinion/location-data-democracy-protests.html).

 #### Awareness

 The views on privacy and privacy focused apps are changing rapidly.
 We ended up in a situation where our private life means big money for some corporation or for the government.
 We are being fooled into thinking otherwise.

 One might think that Google is a tech company.
 It's not.
-[It's an ad company](https://twitter.com/dhh/status/1205582897593430017).
-Most of its revenue comes from payed or targeted ads.
+[It's an ad company](https://www.investopedia.com/articles/investing/020515/business-google.asp).
+Most of its revenue comes from paid or targeted ads.

+One might think that Facebook is a social media website.
+It's not.
+[It's an ad company](https://www.investopedia.com/ask/answers/120114/how-does-facebook-fb-make-money.asp).
+Facebook primarily makes money by selling advertising space on its platform.

 Government entities keep pushing for encryption back doors, few examples being [Apple](https://en.wikipedia.org/wiki/FBI%E2%80%93Apple_encryption_dispute) and [Facebook](https://www.forbes.com/sites/zakdoffman/2019/09/29/whatsapp-backdoorwill-facebook-be-forced-to-break-message-encryption-as-reported/#3007f19c1b38).
 A back door doesn't mean that the government or the company can view your messages, it means that **anyone** that has access to the master key can view your messages.
 It's a personal, security and privacy risk.

+Our private life, our daily activities, our thoughts and emotions, our likes and dislikes, our political views, our relationships, our own identity is being used against us.
+Advanced machine learning algorithms in conjunction with our data are being used to influence our behaviour and to make us think and feel in a certain way, in order to conform to big corporations and government agendas.
+This is next level brain washing.
+It's not like old TV propaganda.
+Back then everyone would watch the same generic ads and news.
+Now it's customized based on individual behaviour.
+It's personal.

+We're being played.

-I'm a strong believer in the right for privacy and I support anyone who builds applications having that idea as their foundation.
+I'm a strong believer in the right for privacy and I support companies and individuals who build applications having privacy as a core foundation.

 > "Arguing that you don't care about the right to privacy because you have nothing to hide is no
 > different than saying you don't care about free speech because you have nothing to say."